Corps Palatia Munich

 Corps Palatia Munich (German: Corps Palatia München) is a fencing fraternity belonging to the Kösener Senioren-Convents-Verband, the oldest association of German and Austrian student corporations.
-It unites students of Munich's universities, most notably Ludwig-Maximilian University of Munich and the Technical University of Munich.
+It unites students of Munich's universities, most notably LMU Munich and the Technical University of Munich.
 Palatia's members are known as Pfälzer, which is derived from the Bavarian region of Upper Palatinate (“Oberpfalz” in German).

 Corps Palatia is a “pflichtschlagend” fraternity, requiring all members to participate in academic fencing duels (“Mensur” in German) with the members of other student fencing fraternities.
 It is also “farbentragend,” meaning the corp's members wear colored sashes as well as hats or other uniforms at official occasions.

 The corps currently has approximately 150 members of all ages (including alumni) coming from Austria, the Czech Republic, France, Germany, Russia, South Africa, Spain, and the United States.